See every word.

 Doctor visit

+Point the phone at the doctor.
+Read their words as they speak.
 No interpreter needed.
-Point the phone at the doctor and read their words as they speak.

 -